aaronbloomfield/ccc/hws/arbitrage/web3py.md

 w3 = Web3(Web3.IPCProvider('/path/to/geth.ipc'))
 ```

+This assumes you have started up a node as per the [Private Ethereum Blockchain assignment](../ethprivate/index.html) ([md]((../ethprivate/index.md)).

-Note: it is unclear how to do this in Windows...
+Note: it is unclear how to do this in Windows, as I do not have a Windows machine that I can test this on.
+When/if I find out how, I will update this section.

 To connect via the course server: